 SETU will selectively produce plays to project the ways of life in India in a global context.
 It will attempt to highlight India's social, political and economic scenarios from the past and the present.
 India has rich and diverse tradition in drama beginning from ancient times by Sanskrit playwrights.
 Indian theater has found expressions in diverse forms from folk theater to musicals to modern drama forms.
 SETU will attempt to present some of these in the contemporary context and, in the process, create a better appreciation of India's heritage and culture.

-Our forthcoming production is
+Our last production is

 the "rerun" of:

 Fri, Dec 9 at 7pm & Sat, Dec 10 at 6pm, 2016

 performance of Ramayan

 at the historic Belmont Town Hall Theater.

 A political play in non-linear acts with embedded songs and dances